RashmiDilshara/Blog-Post-Application/README.md

 - *Post List*: Displays a list of all blog posts fetched via AJAX.
 - *Create Post*: A form to add new posts using AJAX without reloading the page.
 - *Delete Post*: A delete button for each post that triggers an AJAX request to remove the post after confirmation.

-### General Requirements
-- *Clean Code*: The code is structured and commented for readability and maintainability.
-- *Error Handling*: Handles errors gracefully on both the backend and frontend.

 ## Project Setup Instructions